- > English Courses in New Zealand

 In many cases, the housing is not included on the final fee.
 However, in some universities you may be able to find on-campus accommodation during the summer season, when most students are away on vacations.
 Other options are sharing an apartment with other students, living inside a residence, or living in a homestay with a local family.
-Moreover, the institution you’re applying to can offer more information about the several options that there might be on the specific location where you’ll study.
+Moreover, the institution you are applying to can offer more information about the several options that there might be on the specific location where you will study.

 Can I work and study at the same time in New Zealand?

 Only those studying a full time English language program with a student visa for longer than 14 weeks can work up to 20 hours a week.

 Which is the best city to study English in New Zealand?

 There is no right answer for this question, since each student may prefer a different city.
 Our recommendation is to think about your needs and wishes and choose the city that best fits you.

 Where can I study English courses in New Zealand?

 As you may have noticed, you can find different English programs in different cities in New Zealand.
 You can check the list of cities where you can find English courses on our website.